What is Cocaine Drip?

 Long-term cocaine use can result in damage to the nose that is so severe a complete reconstruction or prosthetic nose is required.

 Signs of Cocaine Addiction

 As cocaine addiction sets in, there will be some clear signals.
 These signs and symptoms involve all areas of functioning, such as:

 - Personality changes.
-Someone with a cocaine problem may begin to display paranoid behavior, anxiety attacks, depression, erratic behavior, and anger.
+Someone with a cocaine problem may begin to display paranoid behavior, stress and anxiety attacks, depression, erratic behavior, and anger.
 When they are not high on coke, their mood may be flat or unresponsive.
 Stealing money to support the cocaine habit is also common among addicts.